 The PPA-class offshore patrol vessels will be armed with OTO Melara 127/64 LW high-calibre Vulcano gun system (main armament) and OTO Melara 76/62 medium-calibre gun mounts for defence against surface, airborne, maritime, and asymmetric targets.

 Two 25mm remotely controlled small-calibre gun systems will be used for close-range combat operations, anti-smuggling and maritime interdiction.
-MBDA's anti-ballistic missile system will be fitted to further increase the vessel's anti-ship defence capability.
+MBDA’s surface anti air missile-extended self-defence (SAAM-ESD) system and Teseo anti-ship missile system will be fitted to further increase the vessel’s anti-ship defence capability.

-The multi-role vessels will use a heavy-weight torpedo system to detonate under-water targets.
+The multi-role vessels will use a heavy-weight torpedo system to strike under-water targets.

-Passive protection for the vessel will be provided by OTO Melara Decoy Launching System (ODLS) remote-control launching system, which is effective against infrared seeker-equipped missiles and radars as well as anti-submarine warfare decoys.
+Passive protection for the vessel will be provided by two remote-control OTO Melara decoy launching systems (ODLS), which are effective against infrared seeker-equipped missiles and radars, as well as anti-submarine warfare (ASW) decoys.

 Elettronica’s electronic warfare system will be used to provide self-protection for the ship.